shyrokaa/Mathematics-Application/back-end-component/REST/save-manager/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.math-app.save-manager.' is invalid and this project uses 'com.mathapp.savemanager' instead.
+* The original package name 'com.math-app.user-manager.' is invalid and this project uses 'com.mathapp.usermanager' instead.

 # Getting Started